Oseryx/Dotfiles/README.md

 # Dotfiles

 My configuration repo, use whatever you want.
-I don't think it'll be useful for anyone since I'm a noob.
+I don't think it'll be useful for anyone since I'm professional dumbass.